GSMA-CPAS/BWRP/atomic_setup/README.md

 To renew certs for HLF network: run ./scripts/renew_expired_certs.sh

-## TO DEPLOY CHAINCODE AS EXTERNAL SERVICE
+## DEPLOY CHAINCODE AS EXTERNAL SERVICE
 If you want to deploy and use chaincode as external service, in different pod and stop using DinD in peer pod.
 Follow next steps:
 1. Configure the following variables in setup.cfg: